nikola-bodrozic/react-express-api/README.md

 ### Running Cypress tests

-Make sure you are running local development environment
+Make sure you are running react in development mode.

 in `react/` folder